FVWG Demonstrator Assessment Process

-Members of the FVWG who demonstrate at Guild sponsored events need to be approved.
-The following is the process and criteria for a member to become approved.
-The need for assessment is strictly one of safety, and the need to operate a lathe in such a manner as to not endanger any spectators.
+Members of the FVWG who demonstrate at Guild sponsored events need to be approved as Demonstrators.
+The following is the process and criteria for a member, as a candidate Demonstrator, to become approved.
+The need for assessment is strictly one of safety and the need to operate a lathe in such a manner as to not endanger any spectators.

-A group of approved assessors under the supervision of the Executive is available to assess the demonstrator’s ability to select and complete a project that is safe for public viewing.
-The demonstrators will show they are competent in the safe operation of the lathe and the use of the tools.
+To be approved as a Demonstrator, a member must show competence in the safe operation of the lathe and the use of tools.
+A group of approved Assessors under the supervision of the Executive is available to assess a member’s ability to select and complete a project that is safe for public viewing.

-A member wishing to qualify as a demonstrator should contact an assessor and arrange for a convenient time and place for the assessment.
-The member should discuss the project with the assessor.
+A member wishing to be a candidate to qualify as a Demonstrator should contact an Assessor and arrange for a convenient time and place for the assessment.
+The member should discuss the project with the Assessor.
 It should be one that is easily done in a short period of time and of a nature that is appropriate for demonstrating in public.
-During the assessment the assessor may or may not engage the member and may or may not give advice.
-After the assessment the assessor will go over their findings, discussing the highlights and any short falls.
+During the assessment, the Assessor may or may not engage with the candidate and may or may not give advice.
+After the assessment, the Assessor will go over findings, discussing the highlights and any shortfalls.

-Things that need to be considered are obvious and part of any instruction on lathe practices and are mentioned in many publications, however, they need to be included here for the benefit of the assessor and the member so that both are on the same footing.
+Things that need to be considered are obvious, being a part of any instruction on lathe practices and are mentioned in many publications, however they need to be included here for the benefit of the Assessor and the candidate so that both are on the same footing.

-- The blank is correctly and securely mounted in the lathe.
+▪ The blank is correctly and securely mounted on the lathe.

-- Spectators control is in place such as distance from the operation or appropriate screening.
+▪ Spectator control is in place such as adequate distance from the operation or appropriate screening.

 2. Personal Attire